1904 Campeonato Paulista

 The 1904 Campeonato Paulista, organized by the LPF (Liga Paulista de Football), was the 3rd season of São Paulo's top association football league.
-São Paulo Athletic won the title for the 3rd time. no teams were relegated and the top scorers were São Paulo Athletic's Herbert Boyes and Charles Miller with 9 goals.
+São Paulo Athletic won the title for the 3rd consecutive time.
+No teams were relegated.
+The top scorers were São Paulo Athletic's Herbert Boyes and Charles Miller with 9 goals apiece.

 System

 The championship was disputed in a double-round robin system, with the team with the most points winning the title.
 The last-placed team would dispute a playoff against a non-league team, Internacional de Santos, to remain in the league.